-Low academic qualification of women is another factor for low participation of women in management positions.
-Many management positions require educational qualification as criteria to hold the positions.
+Low academic qualification of women is another factor for low participation of women in management Many management positions require educational qualification as criteria to hold the positions.
 Especially after the introduction of BPR (Business Reengineering Process), many positions begin to consider high education qualification as the main criteria to hold the position.
 From the total respondents, 65.67%, 48.8%, 47.8% and 34.9% of them put family commitment of women, lack of experience, lack of role model and lack of confidence of women respectively are an obstacle for women's participation in managerial positions.

-From Societal factors affecting women's participation in managerial positions 176(87.07%) of respondents responds Men are seen as decision makers and 81.60% of the respondent replied women's lack of social network as the obstacle for women's participation in managerial positions.
-This means they are not actively participating in extra activities in and out of their organization.
+Table 2: Women's personal factors affecting their participation in managerial positions are not actively participating in extra activities in and out of their organization.
 As indicated in the responses of interviewed informants, women are exposed to double responsibilities one in office and the other at home.
 Because of this they have no extra time to socialize with many people.
 Hence they lack information concerning new jobs and vacant positions in and out of their organizations.
 Since they lacks social network or have few friends they are not informed about the flow of latest information in the organization (Table 3).